-STEP 2.
 If you are asking for a Default Decree with a hearing:

-You must first submit your papers (Decree and if applicable, Spousal Maintenance Worksheet) for review to Family Department Administration before the default hearing may be granted.
+- You must first submit your papers (Decree and Spousal Maintenance Worksheet) for review to Family Department Administration before you are granted a Default Hearing.
 You may email your original documents to DefaultReview@jbazmc.maricopa.gov.
-If you are unable to email your papers, you may submit your papers in person at any Superior Court location.

-- STEP 3.
-Family Department Review.
-Family Department Administration will review the forms to see if you are ready to proceed to a hearing. - If you present your Default papers in person, Family Department Administration may review while you are present. - If you email your Default papers or the Family Department Administration is not able to review them with you present, they will review them within 3 business days of receipt. - After the review, they will contact you by phone.

-If your forms are hearing-ready, the Family Department will schedule a Default Hearing and provide any further instructions.

-• However, if there are issues with your forms, the Family Department will provide you information about what to fix.
-You will then need to resubmit your corrected documents to Family Department Administration before your hearing will be scheduled.

-STEP 4.
-The Default Hearing

-- Will be set at least 60 days from the date the responding-party was served the divorce or legal separation papers.
-(A.R.S. § 25-329). - Hearings are usually by video.
+If you are unable to email your papers, you may submit your papers in person at any Superior Court location. - Family Department Administration will review the forms to see if you are ready to proceed to a hearing. - o If you present your documents in person, they may review while you are present. - o If you email your documents or the Family Department Administration is not able to review them with you present, they will review them within 3 business days of receipt. - o After the review, they will contact you by phone. - If your documents are hearing-ready, the Family Department Administration will schedule a Default Hearing and provide any further instructions. - O However, if there are issues with your documents, the Family Department Administration will provide you information about what to fix.
+You will then need to resubmit your corrected documents to Family Department Administration before your hearing will be scheduled. - The Default Hearing - Will be set by Family Department Administration at least 60 days from the date the responding party was served the divorce or legal separation papers.
+(A.R.S. § 25-329) - Hearings are usually by video.
 Do not be late for your hearing.
 If you are late, your hearing will be rescheduled to a different day.

-If you are using the default process and you wish to proceed without a hearing, see the procedures and forms to proceed by Motion.
+If you are using the default process and you wish to proceed without a hearing, see the instructions, procedures, and forms also in this packet.